MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-enumresourcelanguagesa.md

 Type: <b>ENUMRESLANGPROC</b>

 A pointer to the callback function to be called for each enumerated resource language.
-For more information, see <a href="/previous-versions/windows/desktop/legacy/ms648033(v=vs.85)">EnumResLangProc</a>.
+For more information, see [EnumResLangProcA](nc-libloaderapi-enumreslangproca.md).

 ### -param lParam [in]